chainstack/docs/docs/platform/view-node-logs.md

 For Hyperledger Fabric, you additionally filter the logs by:

 * Peer — the logs of your Hyperledger Fabric [peer](/blockchains/fabric#peers).
-* Chaincode server — logs of the service running your chaincode.
+* Chaincode server — the logs of the service running your chaincode.

 For Quorum, you additionally filter the logs by: